ipesek/jsxgraphbook/src/2_setup.md

 _This scripts are all downloaded from the internet, therefore we need an constant internet connection._
 {/lang}
 {lang=CZ}
-_Všechny pouité skripty jsou nahrávány z internetu, proto je tøeba mít trvalé internetové pøipojení._
+_VÅ¡echny pouÅ¾itÃ© skripty jsou nahrÃ¡vÃ¡ny z internetu, proto je tÅ™eba mÃ­t trvalÃ© internetovÃ© pÅ™ipojenÃ­._
 {/lang}
 {lang=SI}
 _This scripts are all downloaded from the internet, therefore we need an constant internet connection._